Disney Keynote, Career Center, Tours, Kid-Friendly Saturday & More

 - Aug.
 18—Business of Design Consultancy Studios (moderated by Badve): Scott Clear, RKS Design; Qin Li, IDSA, fuseproject; David Thimm, IDSA, Sundberg-Ferar; and Carrie Vincent, frog design.

 On Aug.
 16, the IDSA/Eastman Education Lab Symposium 2017: Emergent Pedagogy in Design, will be chaired by Scott Shim, IDSA, of the University of Notre Dame.
-Speakers are set from Arizona State University, Brigham Young University, Illinois Institute of Technology, Iowa State University, North Carolina State University, The Ohio State University, Parsons School of Design, Rochester Institute of Technology, University of Houston and DesignIntelligence.
+Speakers are set from Arizona State University, Brigham Young University, Illinois Institute of Technology, Iowa State University, North Carolina State University, The Ohio State University, Parsons School of Design, Rochester Institute of Technology, University of Houston, Virginia Tech, Doblin/Deloitte and DesignIntelligence.

 On Aug.
 18, several IDSA Awards winners and inductees into IDSA’s Academy of Fellows will be announced and the five IDSA Student Merit Award 2017 winners will be recognized.
-A Career Center will include a portfolio review.
-Also at the conference: local design studio tours, offsite tours and parties.
+That evening, visit some of the hottest design studios in Atlanta, as they open their doors to conference attendees.

-For the first time, sensational Saturday sessions will be designed to thrill the youngest generation—as conference-goers and their children as young as age five will be amazed by magician and innovation consultant Michael Mode of Big Lightbulb, Inc.; bird expert Francie Krawcke and her feathered friends; Mark Zeller of Fisher-Price; Ryan Ringholz of PLAE children’s shoe company; Michael Laris, IDSA, of PlayPower playground maker; and Steve Burris of KIDS II.
+For the first time, Super Saturday Morning sessions on Aug.
+19 are designed to thrill the youngest generation.
+Conference-goers and their children as young as age five will be amazed by magician and innovation consultant Michael Mode of Big Lightbulb, Inc.; bird expert Francie Krawcke and her feathered friends; Mark Zeller of Fisher-Price; Ryan Ringholz of PLAE children’s shoe company; Michael Laris, IDSA, of PlayPower playground maker; and Steve Burris of KIDS II.

 Follow the journey using #IDSA17Atlanta and #IDSAIDEA @IDSA on Twitter; Industrial Designers Society of America on Facebook and LinkedIn; and @IDSAdesign on Instagram.
 Sponsorship opportunities are limited; contact sponsorship@IDSA.org.
 To schedule press coverage, contact email@example.com.